5 Ways Predictive Analytics Improves Employee Retention

 Bright Horizons, a childcare provider, nailed this approach.
 They listened to employees at every stage of their journey with the company.
 One big takeaway?
 Teachers wanted more education opportunities.

 So, Bright Horizons started offering tuition help for staff pursuing higher degrees.
 Within a year, 80% of employees said they saw a future with the company.
-That's a big win for retention.
+That’s a clear win for retention and a good example of how predictive analytics can guide proactive strategies that strengthen engagement.

-The goal isn't to spy on your team.
-It's about understanding them better so you can create an environment where they want to stay and grow.
+The goal is to understand your team better so you can create an environment where they want to stay and grow, ultimately building a more satisfied workforce.

-HR teams now use data to make smarter workforce decisions.
+HR teams now use data to make smarter workforce management decisions.
 No more guesswork.

 Here's how predictive analytics helps HR:

 HR can see which job posts attract top talent.
-This helps them craft better job descriptions and choose the right platforms.
+This helps them craft better job descriptions and choose the right platforms during the hiring process.

 HireVue's machine learning system analyzes video interviews.
 It's helped Unilever cut hiring time by 90% and save £1m yearly.